chhaya002/netflix-clone/README.md

 ## Preview

-This project recreates the Netflix homepage interface with a modern and responsive design.
+This project recreates the Netflix homepage interface with a modern ui and responsive design.

 ## Features